-The first step in getting started on a new look for your Android, is picking a new launcher.
+The first step in getting started on a new look for your Android is picking a new launcher.
 Downloading a new launcher will be the base of your makeover, it will allow you to change icons, themes and add some pretty cool new functionality.
-Picking a launcher can be a little difficult, as there are so many available on the Play store, and all of them offer a different style, interface and usability.
-It is quite possible you will try more than one, before settling on something you will end up using.
+Picking a launcher can be a little difficult as there are so many available on the Play store, all offering a different style, interface, and usability.
+It is quite possible you will try more than one before settling on something you will end up using.

-Going down to “Apex settings” is where the bulk of the new features are located.
-In this menu you can change the grid layout of all the icons on your homescreen, draw settings, add remove or customise the way your dock tab works, fool around with folders, themes and then basic App behaviors.
+Going down to Apex Settings is where the bulk of the new features are located.
+In this menu, you can do the following: change the grid layout of all the icons on your home screen, draw settings, add remove or customize the way your dock tab works, fool around with folders, themes, and basic app behaviors.
 Don’t be afraid to have a good look around in these menus and turn things on and off, this is where you will learn the most and see the potential areas you can make some changes.

-Again this area is going to be entirely up to your style and preference.
-Icon’s will play a big part in the look and feel of your new design, they are simple to find, install and download as well.
-Simply open the Play Store and search “Icon Packs” with icon packs you can download as many as you wish and swap between which ones you use, on a individual level.
-To change icons on your homescreen, simply hold down on the one you wish to change, and "tap edit" from the tab that will arise, next "tap the icon image" to change, then just follow the steps.
+Again, this area is going to be entirely up to your style and preference.
+Icons will play a big part in the look and feel of your new design, they are simple to find, install and download.
+Simply open the Play Store and search Icon Packs, with icon packs you can download as many as you wish and swap between which ones you use on an individual level.
+To change icons on your home screen, simply hold down on the one you wish to change and tap Edit from the tab that arises, next tap the icon image to change, then follow the steps.

 Note: Some Icon packs may not contain an icon for every app in your library.

-Installing a custom widget app, will make the biggest change to your phone’s look, there are once again plenty to choose from on the Play Store.
-However, I would highly recommend one called “Zooper Widget” It’s so good it’s one of the few apps I’ve bothered paying for the pro version, which has a few extra little features that will make customising even more intricate.
-To use Zooper Widget for customising, double tap to bring up the “Apex menu” at the very top tap “Add” choose “widgets” scroll down to the bottom of the list to find “Zooper Widget” in this menu you can pick the size of the widget tile you wish to place down.
-Pick the one you wish to use.
+Installing a custom widget app will make the biggest change to your phone’s look, there are once again plenty to choose from on the Play Store.
+However, I would highly recommend one called Zooper Widget, it’s one of the few apps I’ve bothered paying for the pro version. (which has a few extra little features that will make customizing even more intricate).
+To use Zooper Widget for customising, double tap to bring up the Apex Menu, at the very top tap Add, choose Widgets, then scroll down to the bottom of the list to find Zooper Widget.
+In the Zooper menu, you can pick the size of the widget tile you wish to place down.
+(Pick the one you wish to use)

-Note: you can adjust the size later, but try to be as close as you can from the first pick.
+Note: You can adjust the size later, but try to be as close as you can from the first pick.